cda-tum/mqt/docs/index.md

 ```

 Quantum computers are becoming a reality.
-While universal large-scale quantum computers are still out of reach, recent experimental advancements have led to the development of small-scale quantum devices that can be accessed and experimented with via cloud services.
+Numerous quantum computing applications with a near-term perspective (e.g., for finance, chemistry, machine learning, and optimization) and with a long-term perspective (e.g., for cryptography or unstructured search) are currently being investigated.
 However, designing and realizing potential applications for these devices in a scalable fashion requires automated, efficient, and user-friendly software tools that cater to the needs of end users, engineers, and physicists at every level of the entire quantum software stack.
 Many of the problems to be tackled in that regard are similar to design problems from the classical realm for which sophisticated design automation tools have been developed in the previous decades.
 The _Munich Quantum Toolkit (MQT)_ is a collection of software tools for quantum computing developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) which explicitly utilizes this design automation expertise.
 Our overarching objective is to provide solutions for design tasks across the entire quantum software stack.
-This entails high-level support for end users in realizing their _applications_ as well as efficient methods for the _classical simulation_, _compilation_, and _verification_ of quantum circuits.
+This entails high-level support for end users in realizing their _applications_, efficient methods for the _classical simulation_, _compilation_, and _verification_ of quantum circuits, tools for _quantum error correction_, support for _physical design_, and more.
 These methods are supported by corresponding _data structures_ (such as decision diagrams) and _core methods_ (such as SAT encodings/solvers).
-Reaching towards the hardware level, we also consider tools for _quantum error correction_ and _physical design_.
-All of the developed tools are available as open source and are hosted on [github.com/cda-tum](https://github.com/cda-tum).
+All of the developed tools are available as open-source implementations and are hosted on [github.com/cda-tum](https://github.com/cda-tum).
-The following sections provide a brief overview of the provided solutions for various levels in the quantum software stack.
+The following sections provide a brief overview of some of the core methods and tools for various levels in the quantum software stack.

 ````{only} latex
 ```{note}